Eadburh: Queen

 Eadburh married Beorhtric, king of Wessex from 787 to 802, in 789.
 Offa was then the most powerful king in England, and Beorhtric gained his support as a result of the marriage.
 According to Asser, Eadburh became all powerful, and often demanded the executions or exile of her enemies.
 She was also alleged to have assassinated those men whom she couldn't compel Beorhtric to kill through poisoning their food or drink.
-In 802, according to Asser, Eadburh attempted to poison a young favourite of the king but instead killed both of them.
+In 802, according to Asser, Eadburh attempted to poison a young favourite of the king's but instead killed both of them.
 The young man may have been called Worr, as the Anglo-Saxon Chronicle records the death of both men shortly before the succession of Egbert, the grandfather of Alfred the Great, as king of Wessex.

 Exile

 Eadburg subsequently fled to Francia and took refuge at the court of Charlemagne, where her husband's successor, Egbert of Wessex, had taken refuge after being exiled by Beorhtric.
-There Asser relates that Charlemagne was smitten by the former queen.
-He brought in one of his sons and asked her which she preferred, him or his son, as a husband.
+There, as Asser relates, Charlemagne was smitten by the former queen.
+Charlemagne brought in one of his sons and asked her which she preferred, him or his son, as a husband.
 She answered that, given the son's youth, she preferred the son.
 Charlemagne replied famously: "Had you chosen me, you would have had both of us.
 But, since you chose him, you shall have neither."
-He instead offered her a position as an abbess of a convent which she accepted.
+He instead offered her a position as an abbess of a convent, which she accepted.

-Soon though she was caught in a sexual affair with another Saxon man and, after being duly convicted, was expelled on the direct orders of Charlemagne, penniless, into the streets.
-In her last years she lived as a beggar on the streets of Pavia.
+Soon thereafter, though, she was caught in a sexual affair with another Saxon man and, after being duly convicted, was expelled on the direct orders of Charlemagne, penniless, into the streets.
+In her last years, she lived as a beggar on the streets of Pavia.

 Aftermath and legacy

-Two possibly authentic charters of 801 show Eadburh as regina (queen), a title which was rarely used for king's wives in Wessex in the ninth century.
-According to Asser this was because of the shame Eadburh had brought on the position.
+Two possibly authentic charters of 801 show Eadburh as regina (queen), a title that was rarely used for king's wives in Wessex in the ninth century.
+According to Asser, this was because of the shame that Eadburh had brought on the position.
 However, Offa and Beorhtric had driven Egbert into exile in the 780s, and the blackening of her name may also have been partly due to a desire to discredit Beorhtric.

-Asser also writes that as a result of the aristocracy's resentment of Eadburh the status and influence of the subsequent queens was diminished and they were titled not 'queen' but 'king's wife'; the queen was also prohibited from sitting beside the king on the throne.
+Asser also writes that, as a result of the aristocracy's resentment of Eadburh, the status and influence of the subsequent queens was diminished and they were titled not 'queen' but 'king's wife'; the queen was also prohibited from sitting beside the king on the throne.
 This changed again when Charles the Bald insisted that his daughter Judith, who married King Æthelwulf, be properly crowned queen.